 The BC SPCA is opposed to keeping wild and exotic animals in captivity, unless the Five Freedoms can be met.
 This is impossible for intelligent and social animals like primates, elephants and cetaceans, and animals with large home ranges like bears, lions, tigers and other big wild cats.

-Individuals and organizations should phase out collections of these animals.
-Until then, they must strive to meet the Five Freedoms at all life stages, on and off exhibit.
+Phasing out collections of these animals is a step in the right direction.
+Until then, individuals and organizations should strive to meet the Five Freedoms at all life stages, on and off exhibit.
 This means creating species-specific enclosures that meet the physiological, emotional and behavioural needs of the animals.

 The BC SPCA opposes the capture, confinement and breeding of marine mammals for entertainment or educational display.
 We support phasing out these programs because it is not possible to fully meet the Five Freedoms.